cloudnative-pg/cloudnative-pg/docs/src/logging.md

 Each log entry has the following fields:

-- `level`: log level (`info`, `notice`, ...)
+- `level` – Log level (`info`, `notice`, ...).
-- `ts`: the timestamp (epoch with microseconds)
+- `ts` – The timestamp (epoch with microseconds).
-- `logger`: the type of the record (e.g. `postgres` or `pg_controldata`)
+- `logger` – The type of the record (for example, `postgres` or `pg_controldata`).
-- `msg`: the actual message or the keyword `record` in case the message is parsed in JSON format
+- `msg` – The actual message or the keyword `record` in case the message is parsed in JSON format.
-- `record`: the actual record (with structure that varies depending on the `logger` type)
+- `record` – The actual record with structure that varies depending on the `logger` type.
-- `logging_podName`: the pod where the log was created generated
+- `logging_podName` – The pod where the log was created.

 !!!
 Warning
     Long-term storage and management of logs is outside the operator's purview, and needs to be provided at the level of the Kubernetes installation.
-Please refer to the
+    See the
     [Kubernetes Logging Architecture](https://kubernetes.io/docs/concepts/cluster-administration/logging/)
     documentation.

 !!!
 Info
-    The `level` and `ts` field names can be renamed via the `log-field-level` and `log-field-timestamp` flags of the operator controller, should your log ingestion system require it.
-All you have to do is edit the `Deployment` definition of the `cloudnative-pg` operator.
+    If your log ingestion system requires it, you can rename the `level` and `ts` field names using the `log-field-level` and `log-field-timestamp` flags of the operator controller.
+Edit the `Deployment` definition of the `cloudnative-pg` operator.

 ## Operator log

-A log level can be specified in the cluster spec with the option `logLevel` and can be set to any of `error`, `warning`, `info`(default), `debug` or `trace`.
+You can specify a log level in the cluster spec with the option `logLevel`.
+You can set it to `error`, `warning`, `info`(default), `debug`, or `trace`.

-At the moment, the log level can only be set when an instance starts and can not be changed at runtime.
-If the value is changed in the cluster spec after the cluster was started, this will take effect only in the new pods and not the old ones.
+Currently, you can set the log level only when an instance starts.
+You can't change it at runtime.
+If you change the value in the cluster spec after the cluster was started, it takes effect only in the new pods and not the old ones.

 ## PostgreSQL log